lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {: artwork-name="RFC5958-OneAsymmetricKey-asn.1-structure"}

 When a `CompositeSignaturePrivateKey` is conveyed inside a OneAsymmetricKey structure (version 1 of which is also known as PrivateKeyInfo) [RFC5958], the privateKeyAlgorithm field SHALL be set to the corresponding composite algorithm identifier defined according to {{sec-alg-ids}} and its parameters field MUST be absent.
 The privateKey field SHALL contain the `CompositeSignaturePrivateKey`, and the `publicKey` field remains OPTIONAL.
-If the `publicKey` field is present, it MUST be a `CompositeKEMPublicKey`.
+If the `publicKey` field is present, it MUST be a `CompositeSignaturePublicKey`.

 Some applications may need to reconstruct the `OneAsymmetricKey` objects corresponding to each component private key. {{sec-alg-ids}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.